TheMarlboroMan/libdansdl2/README.md

 - Get rid of filled vs wireframe classes?.
 The only difference is at rendering and doesn't make much sense.
 	- Yes...
 Ad an enum class there and go with it.
 - Setup representación agrupada.
+- Check screen boundaries for rendering.
+- Fix groups and camera errors: the items are not in focus since they're not displaced.
+	- Either skip the check if the whole group is in position...
+	- Or add the distance to the check across the calls.